How to Increase Testosterone: A Complete Guide

 A “Steak and Eggs” Diet Increases Testosterone

 Life isn't a Spaghetti Western.
-Although Wild Bill might have credited a steady diet of steak and eggs with his success in the Old West, when it comes to testosterone production, the research is mixed at best.
+Although Wild Bill might have credited a steady diet of steak and eggs with his success in the Old West, the research on testosterone production is mixed at best.

 While there is some evidence to suggest that diets rich in fat may have a positive effect on your ability to produce testosterone, there’s also research showing that fat-heavy food might reduce testosterone levels.

-Put simply, the jury is still very much out on this one.
-While steak and eggs can taste great and are definitely rich in protein, there’s no real evidence that eating this type of meal frequently will help you generate more testosterone.
+Steak and eggs can taste great and are definitely rich in protein, but there’s no real evidence that eating this type of meal frequently will help you generate more testosterone.
+In fact, this combo can lead to health complications down the line, like high cholesterol and high blood pressure.

 Eating Food in Plastic Packaging Reduces Testosterone

-You may have heard that products packaged using plastic can lower testosterone by passing on chemicals such as bisphenol A (BPA) or bisphenol S (BPS) into your body.
+You may have heard that plastic products can lower testosterone by passing on chemicals such as bisphenol A (BPA) or bisphenol S (BPS) into your body.

-Exposure to BPA definitely isn’t good for you.
-However, the link between plastic packaging, BPA and testosterone levels isn’t quite as clear as many blogs and other sources of information may make it seem.
+Exposure to BPA is definitely bad for you.
+However, the link between plastic packaging, BPA, and testosterone levels isn’t quite as clear.

 There is some research showing that BPA may be linked to reduced testosterone.
-For example, a study published in the journal Fertility and Sterility in 2013 found that men exposed to BPA in the workplace had lower sex hormone levels.
+For example, a study published in 2013 found that men exposed to BPA in the workplace had lower sex hormone levels.

 However, this doesn’t necessarily mean that eating food from plastic containers will impact your testosterone production.
-This is because the quantity of BPA in food containers is much smaller than the amount of BPA a worker may be exposed to in an industrial setting.
+The quantity of BPA in food containers is much smaller than the amount of BPA a worker may be exposed to in an industrial setting.

 In short, the jury is also out on BPA and testosterone.
 Avoiding plastics is a good idea whenever possible, but the theory that not eating canned food or avoiding plastic meal prep containers could boost your testosterone isn’t yet supported by solid science.